hasun1226/MobileAppProject/deliverables/iteration-02.review.md

 ####Going into the next iteration, our main insights are:####

  * We need more effective and efficient ways to make decisions and to get results.
- * Increased responsibility on Front-end team.
-The team should have caught that a key screen was unimplemented and assigned it right away instead of realizing only when linking the screens together.
-This will be key in the coming weeks as more user stories are implemented, each necessary screen should be detailed and assigned.
+ * Increased responsibility on Front-end team, so less boundary between the team may be required.